Some assignments, and most examination answers, will be required to be presented in the form of an essay.

 Appendices are not usually necessary for an essay.
 However, you should make your sources clear at the end of the essay.

-Quotations – It is important to show, by the use of speech marks (“t”), when you are quoting what someone else said or wrote.
+Quotations – It is important to show, by the use of speech marks ('t' or “t” - be consistent), when you are quoting what someone else said or wrote.
 Lengthy quotations are not generally appropriate to the short (approximately 1,000 word) essay and it is better to quote a reference for the reader to follow up if she/he wishes.
 Shorter, succinct quotations relating to a particular point can be very effective.

-A guide to essay writing, including a number of helpful videos, is available in the CASE (the Centre for Academic Skills and English) Toolkit for HE.
+A guide to essay writing, including a number of helpful videos, is available in the Assignment Lifecycle.

 Presentation of submitted work